WHUIR/PDMM/README.md

 `beta`: the hyper-parameter beta, and the alpha is calculated as 50/numTopic

-'namda': the hyper-parameter for Poisson distribution
+`namda`: the hyper-parameter for Poisson distribution

-'maxTd': the max number of topics in a document
+`maxTd`: the max number of topics in a document

-'searchTopk' : the search size of heuristic pruning strategy
+`searchTopk` : the search size of heuristic pruning strategy

-'initialFileName' : the file of model's initlization
+`initialFileName` : the file of model's initlization

 `similarityFileName`: the file of words' similarity